DROP

 FAQ

-Common questions about DROP.
+Common questions about the DROP benchmark and leaderboard.

 What is the DROP benchmark?